MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 .. note::

     In this way, MCDR will be installed in an isolated environment.
-Python packages required by MCDR plugins should be installed by:
+Instead of ``pip install <package_name>``, Python packages required by MCDR plugins should be installed by:

     * ``pipx inject mcdreforged <package_name>``
     * or ``pipx inject mcdreforged -r requirements.txt``